-- I. PUBLIC SAFETY INITIATIVES.
+- I. Public Safety Initiatives.
 Dane County takes pride in our rolling farmland and rich rural life, our thriving downtowns, and the lakes and streams so central to our communities.
 However, climate change and increased precipitation brings new health risks and potential damage to property and crops.
 We must address these risks by adopting stronger policies and investing in programs to respond and mitigate these risks. - A. Expanded Efforts to Address Yahara Lake Level Flooding.
 Per County Board Resolution 227, a technical work group was established in 2018 by the Dane County Land and Water Resources Department to evaluate the Yahara Chain of Lakes lake level conditions, model various scenarios that include predicted climate changes and identify short and long term approaches to improve resiliency to the flooding that occurred in August 2018.
-The work group modeled six adaptation and mitigation alternatives and published their report, 2018 Yahara Chain of Lakes Flooding.
-In addition, a task force, was convened by the LWC in cooperation with the Environment, Agriculture and Natural Resources Committee to review the findings from a technical work group and make policy recommendations.
-The County developed a five phase project, beginning with \$3 million in the 2019 budget and \$5 million in 2020 budget, for dredging to improve water flow out of the Yahara River, improve flood storage capacity and mitigate flooding risk.
+The work group modeled six adaptation and mitigation alternatives and published their report, 2018 Yahara Chain of Lakes Flooding on February 1, 2019.
+Also per County Board Resolution 227, a 13-member task force, was convened by the Dane County Lakes and Watershed Commission in cooperation with the Environment, Agriculture and Natural Resources Committee to review the findings from a technical work group and make policy recommendations.
+The County has developed a five phase project, beginning with \$3 million in the 2019 budget and \$5 million in 2020 budget for dredging to improve water flow out of the Yahara River, improve flood storage capacity and mitigate flooding risk.
 LWC recommends: - 1.
-Ongoing communication with the HoChunk Nation to ensure transparency regarding impacts of dredging on the Yahara River fish weir and appropriate ways to mitigate any impacts and engage in discussions on building resilience within the Yahara River to reduce and eliminate the need for future dredging. - 2.
+Ongoing communication with the HoChunk Nation to ensure transparency regarding impacts of dredging on the Yahara River fish weir and appropriate ways to mitigate it.
+Also, to engage in discussions on building resilience within the Yahara River to reduce and eliminate the need for future dredging. - 2.
 Providing full funding needed to operate and maintain the county purchased dredging equipment for continued implementation of the developed five phase project plan. - 3.
-Working with the Dane County lobbyist, the Dane County Towns Association and others to provide communities an exemption that restricts implementation of stormwater retention practices in excess of State Standards. - B. Expand Green Infrastructure Stormwater Management in Dane County.
+Working with the Dane County lobbyist, the Dane County Towns Association and others to provide flooding at risk communities an exemption that restricts implementation of stormwater retention practices in excess of State Standards. - B. Expand Green Infrastructure Stormwater Management in Dane County.
 The National Climate Assessment indicates that flooding and associated damage to infrastructure will continue to increase in the Midwest.
 UW researchers have reported that without major changes in stormwater management policies damages from Yahara Lakes flooding will increase dramatically.
-These researchers developed a computer model and superimposed the historic 2008 Lake Delton storm over the county.
-This model predicted that Lake Mendota would overtop its banks and cause catastrophic damage to property and crops.
-In response to this research, the LWC and Capital Area Regional Planning Commission convened a joint Stormwater Technical Advisory Committee (TAC) which recommended strengthening stormwater volume control ordinances for new and redeveloped lands and developing a county-wide stormwater volume trading / fee in-lieu program.
+These researchers developed a computer model and superimposed the historic 2008 Lake Delton storm over the county, showing Lake Mendota overtopping its banks and catastrophic damage to property and crops.
+In response to this research, the Dane County Lakes and Watershed Commission and Capital Area Regional Planning Commission convened a joint Stormwater Technical Advisory Committee (TAC) to make policy recommendations for improving stormwater volume control practices and reduce flooding.
+It recommended strengthening stormwater volume control ordinances for new and redeveloped lands and developing a county-wide stormwater volume trading / fee in-lieu program.
 The 2018 Healthy Farms Healthy Lakes Task Force also supported advancing the Stormwater TAC recommendations and the 2020 Dane County Climate Action Plan supports Green Infrastructure as a tool to improve climate resiliency.
-The LWC recommends: - 1.
-Allocating \$25,000 for a consultant to prepare an RFP for a fee-in-lieu program by the end of 2020. - 2.
+The LWC recommends:

+- 1. Allocating \$25,000 for a consultant to prepare an RFP for a fee-in-lieu program by the end of 2020. - 2.
 Allocating \$100,000 for the development of a County Stormwater Bank Implementation Plan.